anelson0112/rgb/README.md

     a.
 How would you expand the game?
 What options or settings could you add?

     Maybe add a complimentary color choice as bonus points.
-Add sounds for correct or incorrect chices.
+Add sounds for correct or incorrect choices.
 Animation upon winning, confetti or something.

 3. Using this documentation https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction to guide you:

     a.
 What is the DOM?

     A programming interface that makes is so a document can be manipulated.

     b.
 When is the DOM different than HTML?

     HTML is one language for writing a document.
 Dome is is independent that is the structure of a document.

     c.
 What is the state of the DOM when you first load the page?

     Document ready.
 It is ready to read the document as it loads.
 The document provides an object by object reference to manipulate it.
 It loads the page ready to use.

     d.
 What is the state of the DOM if you turn off JavaScript and refresh the page?

     The DOM would not be accessible without the JS.

 4. Now let's explore the code.
 Use the inspector to investigate the HTML, CSS and Javascript.